1coderookie/BSB-LPB-LAN_EN/docs/chap17.md

 the "Brötje System Manual ISR Plus" is recommended to read.
 Besides numerous other and model-specific instructions it's like a basic 'reference' for the parameter definitions.

+For informations about the different controllers it's always worthy searching for "Albatros 2".

 In-depth informations such as specifications and technical requirements of the bus types can be found in the respective documents of the manufacturer.
 Especially regarding the LPB, two documents from "Siemens Building